zSnout/zSnout.com/src/views/privacy-policy.md

 - whether you've been verified,
 - your verification code (see below for more details),
 - a list of your bookmarks, and
-- an index of your notes.
+- an index of your notes
+- a list of your chats and their messages

 ### What is a session ID?